A Sequential Empirical Central Limit Theorem for Multiple Mixing Processes with Application to B-Geometrically Ergodic Markov Chains: Proof of

-\begin{theorem} Let $(\X,\A)$ be a measurable space, let $(X_i)_{i\in\No}$ be a $\X$-valued stationary process with marginal distribution $\mu$, and let $\F$ be a uniformly bounded class of measurable functions on $\X$.
-Suppose that for some normed vector space $\C$ of measurable functions on $\X$, some subset $\G$ of $\C$ which is bounded in $\|\cdot\|_\infty$-norm, $p\in\N$, $s\ge 1$ and some monotone increasing functions $\Phi_1,\ldots,\Phi_p:\R_+\lra\R_+$, \autoref{asp:clt_seq} and \autoref{asp:2pbound} hold.
-Moreover, assume that there exist a constant $r>-1$ and a monotone increasing function $\Psi:\R_+\lra\R_+$ such that
+We shall obtain \autoref{the:sq-ep-clt_mm} as a consequence of the more general following result. \begin{theorem} Let $(X_i)_{i\in\No}$ be an $\X$-valued stationary process with marginal distribution $\mu$ and let $\F$ be a uniformly bounded class of measurable functions on $\X$.
+Suppose that for some normed vector space $\C$ of measurable functions on $\X$, \autoref{asp:clt_seq} and \autoref{asp:mbound} hold.
+Moreover, assume that there exist a subset $\G$ of $\C$ which is bounded in $\|\cdot\|_\infty$-norm, a constant $r>-1$ and a monotone increasing function $\Psi:\R_+\lra\R_+$ such that

 If

 for some non-negative constants $\gamma_i$ such that

 then the sequential empirical process $U_n$ converges in distribution in $\ell^\infty(\F\times[0,1])$ to a tight Gaussian process $K$. \end{theorem}